babeuloula/php-strict-types/README.md

 # PHP strict types

 This script verifies if each new PHP files has the **declare(strict_types=1);** directive.
 If not, it can automatically be added by adding the **--fix** option.

+Retrieve the list of new files between the branch previous commit and the current commit.
+**Files must be committed when this script is executed.**

 ## Usage